New Zealand Currency: The New Zealand Dollar

 For information on opening a New Zealand bank account, see How to Open a New Zealand Bank Account.

 Goods and Services Tax (GST)

 All goods and services purchased in New Zealand are subject to a 15% goods and services tax known as GST.
 This price is always included in the displayed price unless stated otherwise.
 Learn more in Tax System in New Zealand: What is GST?

-When planning a trip or a working holiday, it’s good to know what to expect from the cost of life.
+When planning a trip or a working holiday, it’s good to know what to expect from the cost of living.
 This includes food, transport, activities… Basically, anything you might need to pay for while you are in New Zealand.
-For this reason we have put together the following articles to give you an idea of the cost of life in New Zealand.
+For this reason, we have put together the following articles to give you an idea of the cost of living in New Zealand.

 If you liked this article…